Abhijeet-Katiyar/Summer/Presentation.md

 ---

-+ **<u>Regression</u>** : Regression is useful to find trend line and to remove trend component, take difference between original time series and trend line. after removing trend we will get Residuals.
++ **<u>Regression</u>** : Regression is useful to find trend line and to remove trend component, take difference between original time series and trend line.
 ![Close prices with trend line](ctrend.png)
 ---
++  After removing trend we will get Residuals.
 ![Residauls for close prices](Residuals.png)

 ---